Lucid (Aṣa album): Music and lyrics

-"Makes No Sense" provides a dose of self-awareness and portrays Aṣa as someone who has been hurt.
-"365" documents the end of a five-year emotionally-draining relationship.
-Leslie Addo described "9 Lives" as "a message to Aṣa's former lover on the strength of her character".
+"You and Me" has been described as the "happiest song on the album".
+"Femi Mo" (English: "Don't Want Me Anymore"), which was performed entirely in Yoruba, addresses the breakup of a long-term relationship.
+"365" and "Don't Let Me Go" are also about the end of relationships.
+"Makes No Sense" portrays Aṣa as someone who has been hurt.
+Leslie Addo of Pop Magazine described "9 Lives" as "a message to Aṣa's former lover on the strength of her character".
 Logan February said the song "falls short as a formidable statement, but works as a humanistic representation of the damage endured even by the strong".
-In the soul-inspired track "Don't Let Me Go", Aṣa uses soliloquy to address a looming breakup.
-The closing track to Lucid, "My Dear", is a melancholic counterpart to "Happy People", with Aṣa singing about her love interest being absent from their engagement party.
+In the closing track to Lucid, "My Dear", Aṣa sings about her absent love interest.